 The face and lips turn blue when not coughing or sneezing.

-If straining the chest muscles in an effort to breathe.
+If one has to strain the chest muscles to breathe.

 The shortness of breath or wheezing is severe, especially in the early morning or late at night.